TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 5/Matthew 5.47.md

 ---

-And if ye salute your brethren only, what do ye more [than others]? do not even the Gentiles the same?
+If you only greet your friends, what more do you do than others?
+Don't even the tax collectors do the same?